Kyuuhachi/Aureole/book/src/lb-ark.md

-# Substratum access passages — LB-ARK
+# Substratum Access Passages — LB-ARK
 > In the event of service disruption of the Halo Rail, a gate may be unlocked
 > at each station, leading to substratum access passages.
 In accordance with
 > emergency protocols, this station's gate can be unlocked.